Super-King-Crimson/hamilton/README.md

-# Man I hate google tasks
+# Bro this is actually frying me